biorack/pactolus/docs/source/data_formats.rst

     * ``match_matrix_#s_#c`` where #s is the spectrum index and #c is the compound index.
 Each of these datasets contains the match matrix for the corresponding spectrum / compound combination.
 A match matrix is a 2D bool array with a shape of ``(n_peaks, n_nodes)`` where ``n_peaks`` is the number of peaks in the spectrum and ``n_nodes`` is the number of nodes in the tree.
 The match matrix datasets are optional.
     * ``tree_file_lookup_table`` : 1D compound dataset with the lookup table used to define the tree-files used for scoring.
 The dtype is defined in :py:mod:`pactolus.score_frag_dag.FILE_LOOKUP_TABLE_DTYPE` .
     * ``num_matched`` Optional dataset describing the number of peaks matched as part of a given score.
 If available this is a 2D integer matrix of the same shape as ``score_matrix``.
 Only available if the match matrix data is tracked.
     * ``scan_metadata/`` : Group with additional, optional per-spectrum metadata arrays.
 This group may contain arbitrary user-defined per-spectrum metadata.
 Here we usually assume that we have arrays where the first dimension matches the length and ordering of the scans that were scored.
-Usually we here add the array ``num_peaks`` indicating the number of peaks for each spectrum to help with the evaluation of the score even if the original scan data may not be easily accesible.
+Usually we here add the array ``num_peaks`` indicating the number of peaks for each spectrum to help with the evaluation of the score even if the original scan data may not be easily accessible.
+This generally also includes the ``time_to_score`` and ``time_to_score_with_temp_io`` arrays describing the time in seconds for computing the score with and without I/O to temporary files, respectively.
     * ``experiment_metadata/`` : Group with additional, optional general metadata about the experiment.
 This group may contain arbitrary user metadata about the experiment.
     * ``compound_metadata/`` : Group with additional optional metadata about the compounds.
 This may include fields like: ``num_atoms``, ``num_bonds``, ``id``, ``name``, ``inchi``, ``lins``, ``inchi_key``, ``mass``, depending on whether the data is constructed from the metadata database and/or the tree files
     * ``scans/`` : Optional group with the actual scan data stored using the scan data format described above.